-After a lazy and blissful morning I finally climbed in the saddle.
+After a lazy and blissful morning, I finally climbed in the saddle.
 My goal was to ride up to Continental Peak and then hike to the top.
-No map needed because you can see Continental Peak from Oregon Buttes.
+No map is needed because you can see Continental Peak from Oregon Buttes.

 Continental Peak or bust.

 I love the ride from Oregon Buttes towards Continental Peak because you are smack dab on the Continental Divide.
 On your left, you have an unobstructed view of the Wind River Mountains and on your right stretches the Great Divide Basin and Honeycomb Buttes.

 I climbed to the top of the Oregon Buttes earlier this season.
 It’s flat on top, just like it appears from a distance, but there are pockets of limber pine and enchanting outcroppings of rimrock.
 There is a lot to explore and it’s full of wildlife – elk, deer, and pronghorn.
 It has a dark and mysterious energy.

 Opposite the Oregon Buttes is Continental Peak which, at first glance, is devoid of anything green and topped with rocky pinnacles.
 It is treeless and windswept.
 I always wondered what it looked like on top.

 I think of the two landmarks as the yin and yang of the Northern Red Desert.